Home > Winter > Skiing

 Ski jackets often offer ventilation by way of underarm zippers, which help regulate body temperature.
 This feature is great for warm-blooded folks or those who ride or ski in warm conditions and for powder days when your body works hard to make turns (on powder days, remember to close your vents before your descent!).

-One innovative ventilation design is in the Black Diamond Women’s Dawn Patrol Hybrid Shell, which has a front-facing and closable mesh vent that parallels the front zipper.
-In terms of quality, YKK brand zippers are the toughest.
+One innovative ventilation design is to combine front-facing and closable mesh vents that parallel the front zipper.
+In terms of quality, YKK brand zippers are the toughest and the most universal.

 Each manufacturer has its own size charts.
 Ski jackets across the industry do not carry a universal size, so the measurements are unique to each brand.
 Plus, a brand can offer various fit styles across its lineup of ski jackets.
 Be diligent about checking your personal measurements and matching those with the size charts.
 Remember to consider the type of midlayer and base layer you’ll wear beneath your jacket, too.
 It might be better to size up, so the layering doesn’t feel restrictive.

-Some powder skirts are fixed while others are removable; (photo/Jason Hummel)
+Some powder skirts are fixed, while others are removable, which can eliminate weight; (photo/Jason Hummel)

 Weight